What are the risks and rewards of investing?

 Can you lose money by investing?

 In short, yes.
-By nature, investments can rise or fall in value.
+By nature, investments can fall or rise in value.
 So, just as you can make money through investing, you’re also at risk of making a loss.
 This is why investing is riskier than saving.

 Are savings accounts worth it?

 Savings accounts grow your money slowly but steadily.
-So, they’re a safer option than investing, but don’t have as much potential as investments.
+So, they’re a safer option than investing, but don’t have as much potential for capital growth.
 You can choose from fixed or variable interest savings.
-If you go for fixed, your rate is guaranteed regardless of market conditions.
-Variable interest goes up and down in line with the Bank of England base rate.
-It’s impacted by inflation – the rate at which prices increase over time.
-No one knows how quickly living costs will increase.
-If your savings don’t keep up with inflation, your money won’t stretch as far.
+If you go for fixed, your rate is guaranteed for a set period of time, regardless of market conditions.
+Variable interest rates could go up or down in line with the terms of the account.
+As no one knows how quickly living costs will increase over time, there is also a risk that your savings may not keep up with inflation, and therefore your money may not stretch as far.

 Can you minimise the risk of investing?